 No matter which definition you use, penny stocks are those that can be traded for little money per share and are attractive to investors for that reason.
 In fact, many penny stocks can be bought in large quantities while spending relatively little money.

-Because penny stocks are inexpensive, they are often more volatile and thus more risky as an investment.
+Because penny stocks are inexpensive, they are often more volatile and thus riskier as an investment.
 The penny stock market’s volatile nature also makes it easier to manipulate the stock, such as with the recent GameStop craze.

 While easy to invest in and trade, it is important to utilize the same investing strategies you would with any other stock when investing in penny stocks.
 Diversification in your portfolio is key so that you aren’t over-reliant on a few companies, as well as an asset allocation that reflects your risk tolerance and investing goals.
 It is also prudent to do your due diligence in researching the company before investing a large sum into a stock.